playarising/arising/docs/items/Items.md

 modifier onlyAuthorized()
 ```

-Checks against if the `msg.sender` is authorized to mint items.
+Checks if the `msg.sender` is authorized to mint items.

 ### AddItem